It’s an interesting fact that almost every horse bends naturally more easily to one side than to the other.

 The stirrup on the right will hang lower.
 Again, shortening the stirrup on the right side is not a solution here.
 We need to realize that it only fights the symptom.

 The right bent horse has the opposite specifics and symptoms.

 The rider must be able to recognize the symptoms and acknowledge that his/her horse is not perfectly straight.
-Then straightness training is a valuable solution.
+Then Straightness Training is a valuable solution.
 Of course the rider should also work on his own asymmetry and alignment of spine and pelvis.

 According to the old masters such as Antoine de Pluvinel, François Robichon de La Guérinière and Gustav Steinbrecht and a few modern-day specialists, there are more left bent horses.
 According to some other trainers, there are more right bent horses.